Soldie/Arms-Commander/README.md

 Malware Suite/Menu designed for "Speedy and No-Mistakes Penetration Testing", written in Python 2.7.13 and tested on Kali Linux 4.6.
 Requires Python 2.7 + Pip + Termcolor Module.
 All code is entirely free to be used in your own projects.

+# The Upcoming Post-DEFCON Update: J.K.D.
+The Bluce-Ree Edition

+# First Impressions on my first ever DEFCON and my Accidental Discovery of a "Counter-Attack System"

+While I didnt present because it was my first DEFCON conference, my new friends seemed to be impressed by what I already released, in particular, Cylon Raider, and **my accidental discovery during the con, a bug in Metasploit that allows you to auto-retaliate against port scanners.
+Its hard to explain how it works, but I will explain in further detail when I roll it out.** For now, enjoy this video, of the unintended perk in action:

+You see, this being my first ever DEFCON and face-to-face introduction to "hacker culture", I confused the atmosphere of the Packet Sniffing Challenge as "the Wargames" (and there ARE "Wargames", but it's known as "CTF", and its more of a King-of-the-Hill Matchup between hackers than a "actual flag").

+Apparently I was not alone (about one out of three that I asked sitting beside me thought they were "supposed to hack someone").
+So, I started "prepping", stockpiling "for-sure exploits" with fast, easy-to-use, pre-generated resource scripts as well as methods I cooked up to immediately "restealth" on the same network.
+Now, the original intent was to develop a script that warned me about NMap scans.
+But after a [Alt][Tab] or two, I noticed that I accidentally opened up 30 shells on myself in rapid succession.

+A bit of investigation showed that Metasploit "Evil File Servers", have trouble telling the difference between a SYN-based NMap Scan (either nmap -sS <target> or a full comprehensive scan), from a legitimate HTTP request.
+Hence, the servers will launch Meterpreter shells at ANYONE that fits the "TCP Packet Category".

+And for Stuart, I will name the countering exploit in honor of you, from what you taught me and what you suggested would be a good name for it, Jeet Kun Do.
+I am keeping it safe and leave it as a abbreviation, as some martial arts schools may trademark their names and I do not want to get sued over free software.

+# What does this JKD mean?

+**Note that JKD is not restricted to nmap scans,** it will auto retaliate against any "attack" that takes the form of a SYN packet, or in general any TCP protocol that causes the listeners to perceive it as a HTTP request to a malicious file server.

+**Currently I am conducting more tests but you can replicate my discovery by doing these steps**

+	1. Download and run the Proof of Concept code in Python: https://raw.githubusercontent.com/tanc7/Arms-Commander/master/JKD_poc.py

+	2. Run a nmap scan against 127.0.0.1 after all three autopwns have loaded, totaling 50 jobs

+	3. In about five minutes, once the comprehensive scan begins enumerating services, the metasploit servers "overreact" and attempts to compromise the "attacking machine" by launching meterpreter shells.
+On the test box, it totaled about 28 to 30 meterpreter attempts.
+None Landed because my machine is patched.
+But for a Windows user, this could be a ton of malware alert popups.

+# Other updates coming your way...

+During DEFCON there was a Packet Sniffing Challenge which was basically a scavenger hunt (after the first exercise, which was meant to show you the ropes on using the Aircrack-ng Suite Manually).
+In less than 12 hours, I managed to enumerate the hidden Access Point amidst a flood of roughly a few hundred bogus wireless routers (and dangerous MitM Evil APs) in the area. **The secret was to use airodump-ng's "--wps" function.
+Out of the hundreds of access points, only FIVE had the right WPS-protected services**, and only 12 or so in total had WPS-enabled throughout the four days of DEFCON.

+That means, in situations where Wi-Fi signals are insanely cluttered, you need to use as many filtering options as possible to "block out the noise".
+These options are already available within airodump-ng by typing the "airodump-ng --help" command, but I plan to make it a selectable menu.

+In a longer project, I will be bringing forth a more detailed version of the "Cylon-Raider Recon Option", now that I know its importance.
+I will also be applying new "under-the-hood code" that will help speed up my progress tremendously and save more lines from clutter.

+Stay tuned, my loves

 # Dorah the Explorah Update.

 # Imma explorah your booty!**